Pallet Racking Height

 Side elevation showing pallet sitting on wheel casing.

 The whole point of the reach truck principle is lost on these occasions.
-Normally increasing the height from the ground to the underside of the first beam level is the most cost effective way of using the space available.
+Normally increasing the height from the ground to the underside of the first beam level is the most cost-effective way of using the space available.

 Overall meausrement for Pallet and load